dmulyalin/awesome-network-automation/README.md

  - [netpalm](https://github.com/tbotnz/netpalm) - netpalm is a ReST broker and abstraction layer for NAPALM, Netmiko, NCCLIENT or a Python Script.
  - [NSoT](https://github.com/dropbox/nsot) - Network Source of Truth (NSoT) is a source of truth database and repository for tracking inventory and metadata of network entities to ease management and automation of network infrastructure.
  - [Rundeck](https://rundeck.org/) - Job scheduler and runbook (and Ansible playbook) automation.
+ - [Network Automations Fabric](https://github.com/norfablabs/NORFAB) - NorFab is a tool that makes life easier for network engineers.
+It brings together Nornir, NetBox, REST, workflows, interactive shell, and more to automate network tasks and add a bit of joy.

 ## Library